jwynia/Weston/README.md

 masterpieces of B&W photography and lighting.
 Incidentally, if you want an original print of that photo, it'll cost you at least $340,000 (http://www.sothebys.com/en/auctions/ecatalogue/2014/photographs-n09129/lot.24.html).

 # Setup
+For ready-to-run versions, download binaries from https://github.com/jwynia/Weston/releases and unzip.
+Run the .exe or .app as appropriate.

+To run from source, clone the repository.
 This is a nwjs/node-webkit app.
 You'll need a functioning node/npm setup.
 To pull in the dependencies, in the root directory of this repository, run:

 npm install